rajesh-kanade/weRecruit/readme.md

 * create .env file & make sure all keys are configured

 # starting weRecruit
+* cd to `etc/werecruit` .
-* Run `/etc/werecruit/werecruit_start.sh` script
+* Run `./werecruit_start.sh`
 * if you get permission error please run `chmod +X werecruit_start.sh`.
 Typically file permissions are lost after you do git pull.

+# stopping weRecruit
+- find weRecruit scheduler process by running command `ps ax|grep python`.
+In theory you should see only python process listed ( excluding gunicorn related processes.)
+- To stop weRecruit scheduler note down the pid listed in above step and run `kill <pid.>`
+- find running gunicorn processes by running `ps ax|grep gunicorn`.
+- stop gunicorn by running `pkill gunicorn` .
+- Confirm it is stopped by vising werecruit website from browser & verify you get a gateway error.

 # Maintenance checklist ( TODO -> write script for this )
-1. stop both python processes related to werecruit/cronjobs
+- if you want to stop and start werecruit, please follow the steps in stop and start section respectively.
-2. cleanup sessions related folder
+- cleanup sessions related folder by
+    - `cd /etc/werecruit/sessions`
+    - `rm *`
-3. cleanup werecruit.log file
+- cleanup werecruit.log file by running following commands
+    - `cd /etc/werecruit`
+    - `rm werecruit.log`

-4. DB backups ?
+- DB backups
+    - Coming soon

 # Upgrade checklist ( TODO -> write script for this)
 1. stop both python processes related to werecruit.